Language Instruction & Placement

 Click each title for details

 Language Requirement and Placement for Native and Experiential Speakers of a Foreign Language

-Enrolled students who have learned a language currently offered at UNC-CH by experience (i.e., having grown up speaking another language in the home or having lived several years in another country) and who are conversant and literate in that language and in English, may take a placement test in that language for placement (PL) only and not for credit hours.
+Experiential speaker of a language other then English: Students who have learned a language experientially (i.e., having grown up speaking the language in the home or having lived several years in another country) and who are conversant and literate in that language and in English, may take a placement test in that language for placement (PL) only and not for credit hours if that language is currently offered at UNC-CH.
 If the student places beyond 203, the student can use that language to fulfill the General Education foreign language requirement, but again, no credit hours will be awarded.

 Approach to Teaching Lower-Level Language

 In Romance Studies, language classes are conducted in the target language.
 Students are exposed to the cultures of the areas of the world in which the languages are spoken and are encouraged and supported in the development of proficiency in listening, speaking, reading and writing through out-of-class preparation and active participation in class.
-All lower-level language classes meet three hours per week with the exception of SPAN 100 (online review of level one) and SPAN 101 and 102 hybrid courses which meet twice weekly.”
+All lower-level language classes meet three hours per week with the exception of SPAN 100, an online review of level one that meets virtually once per week, and SPAN 101 and 102 hybrid courses that meet twice weekly.